-English 11 (10131)Grade: 111.0 credit1 yearPrerequisite: Grade of "B" or better in previous Advanced course or "A" for the previous English 10 courseEnglish 11 is designed to enable students to experience selected works of American Literature and to develop a variety of ways to respond to the poems, plays, short stories, and non-fiction of that literature.
+English 11 (4105)Grade: 111.0 credit1 yearPrerequisite: Grade of "B" or better in previous Advanced course or "A" for the previous English 10 course

+English 11 is designed to enable students to experience selected works of American Literature and to develop a variety of ways to respond to the poems, plays, short stories, and non-fiction of that literature.
 In addition, attention will be given to the vocabulary, structure, mechanics, and usage in the selected works as well as to how those elements are present in the students' own writing.
 The students will work individually, as well as with partners, and in groups.
-The updated curriculum aligns with the Pennsylvania Core
+The updated curriculum aligns with the Pennsylvania Core Standards, thereby preparing students for college and/or the work force.

-Advanced English 11 (10132)Grade:111.0 credit1 yearPrerequisite: Completion of Advanced English 10 and/or strong teacher recommendation
+Advanced English 11 (4106)Grade:111.0 credit1 yearPrerequisite: Completion of Advanced English 10 and/or strong teacher recommendation